rhermens/wt/README.md

 #### Variables

 - `wt.args` — Table of CLI arguments passed after `--` (0-indexed).
 E.g. `wt.args[0]`, `wt.args[1]`, etc.
-- `wt.main_path` — Absolute path to the main repository working tree.
-- `wt.worktree_path` — Absolute path to the new/existing worktree.

 #### Functions

+- `wt.worktrees_directory("<path>")` — Set the directory where worktrees are created.
+Defaults to the repository root.
 - `wt.copy({ src = "<path>" })` — Copy a file or directory from the main tree into the worktree.
 - `wt.copy({ glob = "<pattern>", glob_ignore = "<pattern>" })` — Copy files matching a glob pattern. `glob_ignore` is optional and excludes matching paths.
 - `wt.link({ src = "<path>" })` — Create a symlink in the worktree pointing to a file or directory in the main tree.